SUNCAT-Center/catmap/tutorials/ase_database/README.md

     relaxed_atoms.set_calculator(spcalc)
     c.write(relaxed_atoms, ...)

-Currently, the db2catmap module also recognizes the energy from the key `epot`, if a calculator is not attached.
+Currently, the `energy_landscape` module also recognizes the energy from the key `epot`, if a calculator is not attached.